here-news/poc/README.md

 # Methodology

-We will have the simplest UX design(by using Figma) referring to Product Definition Spec and the Epic description above, then transferring into code implementation, and deploy it on a remote server under domain name (0.here.news) to share with internal users only.
+We will have the simplest UX design(by using Figma) referring to Product Definition Spec and the Epic description above, as well as some modern content publishing UIs, transferring the ideas/designs into code implementation, and deploy it on a remote server under domain name (0.here.news) to share with internal users only.